ProgMEM-CC/miniblox.impact.client.updatedv2/SCRIPT_MANAGER.md

 - Verify that your syntax is correct
 - Make sure you're creating a `new Module(...)`

-### Module doesn't appear in ClickGUI?
+### Module does not appear in ClickGUI?

 - Check if the module was created successfully
 - Look in the `Scripts` category
-- Reload the page and try again
+- Refresh the page and try again

 ### Script error message